gammasim/simtools/README.md

 DESIGN REMARKS:

-    - Every functional class contains "label".
+    - Every functional class contains a 'label'.
-    The label can be passes forward from more fundamental classes.
+    The label can be passed forward from lower level to higher level classes.
     In particular, label from TelescopeModel can be used in higher level classes.
     - Classes are not designed to be re-used, all parameters should be set when initializing and not changed afterwards.
-New parameters should mean new object.
+New parameters should mean new instance of the class.
     - filesLocation
-    - test flags
-    - force flag
+    - A test flag (test=True/False) should exist always as possible.
+If True, it must provide a faster and simpler implementation.
+    Spectially important for time comsuming simulations.
+The default must always be test=False.
+    - A force flag (force=True/False) should exist in any case in which files are created.
+If False, the existing files should not be overwritten.
+The default must always be force=False.